📌 How does Pinterest work and why you need it for your B&BFeb 14, 2022

 It can be amazing and take off, but it is a slow burn.
 You'll wait a few months to start seeing any results and YOU HAVE TO BE CONSISTENT!

-Sorry for shouting but, like all marketing effort, for it to be effective, you need to be posting daily.
+Sorry for shouting but, like all marketing effort, for it to be effective, you need to be posting several times a week.

-You can make this less of a pain by setting up an hour or so every fortnight and using that time to create and schedule pins in advance using Pinterest itself or other scheduling tools.
+You can make this less of a pain by setting up an hour or so every fortnight and using that time to create and schedule pins in advance using Pinterest itself or other scheduling tools such as Canva Pro.

 "How much time do you waste Marketing, Karen?"